 There are currently limitations in 4G networks already like latency, spectral efficiency and support for bursty data traffic.
 Several mobile applications require sending messages to servers with high data transfer rate for a very short time that still consumes a lot of the mobile equipment’s battery [16].
 Co-channel interference due to separate channels (DL and UL) in a typical cellular network and base-station utilization efficiency are also points where improvements can be done on future networks [17].

-With that said, with 5G networks the numbers of devices like smartphones, TV’s, cameras, robots, video surveillance systems, high-resolution TVs, laptops and wearable devices (watches and glasses) connected is expected to continue to grow.
-The future networks will focus on scalability, high data rates, spectrum usage, low latencies that will supposal increase the level of QoS and QoE with more satisfaction from users, which will be discussed in sections 2.3 and 2.4.
-Last but certainly not least, ubiquitous connectivity, because operating bands are not identical over the globe and it is needed to support a variety of radios and Radio Access Technologies (RATs) [15, 18].
+With that said, with 5G networks the numbers of devices like smartphones, TVs, cameras, robots, video surveillance systems, high-resolution TVs, laptops and wearable devices (watches and glasses) connected is expected to continue to grow.
+The future networks will focus on scalability, high data rates, spectrum usage, low latencies that will supposedly increase the level of QoS and QoE with more satisfaction from users, which will be discussed in sections 2.3 and 2.4.
+Last but certainly not least, an ubiquitous connectivity, because operating bands are not identical over the globe and it is needed to support a variety of radios and Radio Access Technologies (RATs) [15, 18].